 In addition to tax credits, you can reduce your overall tax burden for the current year by deducting eligible expenses from your taxable farm income.
 Deductible farm expenses include:

 Looking for more tax tips?
-Learn about tax forms, tax filing and tax preparation for growers with the following resources:
+Learn about tax forms, tax filing and tax preparation for growers from our Tax Time series for agricultural producers:

 Taxes often feel like a massive project to take on.
 But if you’re planning ahead, you can implement practices that can earn you tax breaks the next time you file taxes.
 Whatever you do, be careful to record your farming activities, expenditures and income properly.